Dave-team/Knowledge-base/Business-Intelligence/AB testing.md

 - Surveying existing users

 ### Preparation
 Define when a change will be implemented.
-So pick a main metric and if all else is equal, launch if success metric X is true
+So pick a main metric and if all else is equal, launch if success metric X is true.
+Clearly define success metrics prior to the start of the test

 Understand your metrics better by trying to predict how changes will impact them.
 But if you have to make a prediction beforehand, you’re forced to consider all of the factors.
 In this example, what do our email conversion rates typically look like?
 Is it 0.5% of 2% of 5%?
 Have we tried something similar in the past?
 Are there other channels that we can learn from?
 Do we expect this new campaign to have higher or lower conversion rates?